gerardcl/rodalies-cli/README.md

 `rodalies-cli` is written in [Rust](https://www.rust-lang.org/) and published to [crates.io](https://crates.io/crates/rodalies-cli), with it you can get timetables faster, no need to open an app nor a browser anymore.

-From release `1.0.0` one can search interactively the desired timetable.
+From release `1.0.0`, one can interactively search the desired timetable.
 And, it has been refactored in a way that it is provided as a library too.

 ## Installation